jkwellyn/orb_archetyper/README.md

 Projects are created with a predefined structure and are autorired with a set configuration.
 This inlcudes:

-Rspec
+* Rspec
---configured for accepting only except the new expect syntax RSpec test implementation for unit and acceptance tests Rendered results reporting for rspec - html/xml/console Logging - console and logfile
++ Configured to only accept: the new expect syntax
++ RSpec test implementation for unit and acceptance tests
++ Rendered results reporting for - html/xml/console (jenkins and local)
+* Logging - console and logfile
-Unit test coverage (simplecov)
+* Unit test coverage (simplecov)
-Documentation (rdoc)
+* Documentation (rdoc)
-Static analysis (rubocop)
+* Static analysis (rubocop)
-Metrics and stats (metric_fu)
+* Metrics and stats (metric_fu)
-Annotations - Rake notes (TODO, FIXME, OPTIMIZE) Predefined rake tasks
+* Annotations - Rake notes (TODO, FIXME, OPTIMIZE) and orb-moon-raker
+* rake tasks
-Git initialization
+* Git project initialization
-A build.bash script to simplify how jenkins executes/invokes tests
+* A jenkins build.bash script to simplify how jenkins executes/invokes commands

 ## Installation

 `$ gem install orb-archetyper`

 ## Usage